cypromis/lizardfs/docs/source/advanced_config.rst

   2 - switch numbers differ

-Topology feature works well with chunkserver labeling - combination of the two can be used to make sure, that clients read to/write from chunkservers best suited for them (e.g. from the same network switch).
+The topology feature works well with chunkserver labeling - a combination of the two can be used to make sure that clients read to/write from chunkservers best suited for them (e.g. from the same network switch).

 Configure QoS
 *************

-Quality of service can be configured in /etc/mfs/globaliolimits.cfg file.
+Quality of service can be configured in the /etc/mfs/globaliolimits.cfg file.

 Configuration options consist of: